Learn about traffic on local roads, and how to request traffic calming in your neighbourhood.

 Driver education and Speed Watch

-Pay attention to the RCMP's Speed Watch and drive more slowly on local roads.
+Pay attention to SPS's Speed Watch and drive more slowly on local roads.
 We do traffic calming projects each year, but also we're expanding road safety education through the Transportation Strategic Plan to make sure you get the message and slow down.

 Check your driving speed against the Speed Watch board the next time you're driving by.
 Experience shows 70 percent of drivers travelling 10 kilometres per hour over the speed limit slow down when they see a speed-reader board.
 So, think about how fast you're driving the next time you see a board.

-With Speed Watch, neighbourhood volunteers, RCMP and the City of Surrey are aiming to
+With Speed Watch, neighbourhood volunteers, SPS and the City of Surrey are aiming to

 Speed reader boards (pilot program)